weiwa6/SecureX-ISE-wf/README.md

 3. Update the Email trigger.
 See documents of [email events](https://ciscosecurity.github.io/sxo-05-security-workflows/events/email) and [triggers](https://ciscosecurity.github.io/sxo-05-security-workflows/workflows/triggers)

 4. Send a test email with a Talos blog link and check if the script is triggered.
-(Note it could be any security intelligence source url with a little change of the workflow regex)
+(Note it could be any security intelligence feed url after modifying the workflow regex)

 ------------